robbert-vdh/yabridge/tools/yabridgectl/README.md

 ### Yabridge path

-Yabridgectl will need to know where it can find `libyabridge.so`.
+Yabridgectl will need to know where it can find the `libyabridge-vst*.so` files.
 By default it will search for it in both `~/.local/share/yabridge` (the recommended installation directory when using the prebuilt binaries) and in `/usr/lib`.
 You can use the command below to override this behaviour and to use a custom installation directory instead.

 ```shell
 yabridgectl set --path=<path/to/directory/containing/yabridge/files>